srcastillo/NMA-Suite/README.md

 # Computational Biophysics

-Author: Santiago Restrepo Castillo
+Author: Santiago Restrepo-Castillo

-Hey guys!
-These are all the codes that I've been using.
-My thesis was only really two of these codes, the other pieces of code I wrote after defending.
-Find short descriptions of the codes below:
+Hi folks!
+These are the codes I wrote during my undergraduate studies in Biomedical Engineering at Universidad EIA (Medellín, Colombia).
+I am currently a doctoral student at the Mayo Clinic Graduate School of Biomedical Sciences (Rochester, MN, USA), pursuing a Ph.D. in Virology and Gene Therapy.
+I can be reached at my professional email address: restrepocastillo.santiago@mayo.edu.
+Find short descriptions of the codes below.

 Elastic Network Model-based Normal Mode Analysis: This is the most important code.
 This algorithm allows you to find the natural frequencies and normal modes of vibration of a biomolecule with a known crystal structure.
 All you need is the PDB file of the molecule and to assign certain parameters (explained in the code).